cloudmesh-book/book-latex-2018/cloud-clusters/chapters/preface/project.md

 Project Report:

 :   A report must be produced while using the format discussed in the
     Report Format section.
+Remember tables and figures do not count towards the paper length.
 The following length is required:

     -   6 pages, one student in the project
     -   8 pages, two students in the project
     -   10 pages, three students in the project

 License: